Bruin-Dev/Intelygenz/README.md

 ### Roles assigned to Users

-Below are the roles created for each of the users, as well as the category to which they belong from those explained above:
+Below are the roles created for each of the users actually, as well as the category to which they belong from those explained above:

 | IAM User Name | Role in Project | IAM role created |
 |---------------|-----------------|------------------|